Our Staff

 Now focused on securing the Centre’s financial future, Jenn is actively pursuing grant opportunities and enhancing partnerships with community organizations.
 Jenn is passionate about securing resources that enhance the well-being of our seniors, immigrants, and underserved populations through accessible, inclusive, and impactful programs.
 A true team player, she believes in the power of collaboration and a simple smile to uplift those around her.
 She welcomes ideas from the community on fundraising initiatives—because building a strong, healthy community takes a collective effort!

-Though no longer working in the office, Jenn remains accessible and encourages everyone to reach out via email to share their thoughts and ideas.
-Is here!
+Though no longer working in the office, Jenn is accessible and encourages everyone to reach out via email to share their thoughts and ideas.

 -